flutter/website/src/get-started/flutter-for/react-native-devs.md

 ### The StatelessWidget

-A `StatelessWidget` in Flutter is a widget that doesn't require a state change&mdash;it has no internal state to manage.
+A `StatelessWidget` in Flutter is a widget that doesn't require a state change&mdash;
+it has no internal state to manage.

 Stateless widgets are useful when the part of the user interface you are describing does not depend on anything other than the